The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Shop Coffee

-This wasn’t initially intended to be a home barista espresso coffee machine, it was crafted as a special machine as a thank you for Rancilio’s perfect performing distributors at a time when they had never entered the home machine market and were still purely producing commercial espresso machines.
+This wasn’t initially intended to be a home barista espresso machine, it was brewed as a special machine as a thank you for Rancilio’s best performing distributors at a time when they had never entered the home machine market and were still purely producing commercial espresso coffee machines.

-However “Miss Silvia” was a hit with the distributors who received one, and they quickly realized this machine had excellent potential for the home espresso coffee machine market.
+However “Miss Silvia” was a hit with the distributors who received one, and they quickly realized this machine had fantastic potential for the home espresso machine market.

-For years after this, there wasn’t many preference one of home barista espresso machines at a reasonable price point, the choice was Gaggia Classic or Rancilio Silvia.
+For years after this, there wasn’t most option among home barista espresso coffee machines at a reasonable price point, the option was Gaggia Classic or Rancilio Silvia.

-The Silvia was usually a couple of hundred quid more than the Classic even though, but the cost is closer these days with the newest version of the Silvia only being around £100 more than the newest version of the Classic.
+The Silvia was usually a couple of hundred quid more than the Classic although, but the cost is closer these days with the newest version of the Silvia only being around £100 more than the newest version of the Classic.

-Silvia has usually been regarded by those with experience of both, as having a bit more potential for espresso quality, if paired with a capable enough grinder.
+Silvia has usually been regarded by those with experience of both, as having a little more potential for espresso coffee quality, if paired with a capable enough grinding machine.

-The classic has been regarded, primarily speaking, as the more reliable of the two over the long term, and with less potential to aspect burnout due to the fact that the boiler is externally heated.
+The classic has been regarded, primarily speaking, as the more reliable of the two over the long term, and with less potential to element burnout because the boiler is externally heated.

-In several ways these machines are similar, same size water tank, same size portafilter, both have brass groups, both have a 3 way solenoid valve, neither have a PID (but both can be modded with a PID) and they’re both operated by modest switches.
+In lots of ways these machines are similar, same size water tank, same size portafilter, both have brass groups, both have a 3 way solenoid valve, neither have a PID (but both can be modded with a PID) and they’re both operated by modest switches.

-My personal opinion of the Silvia is that it’s a great choice for the beginner home barista, especially if paired with a mill of the calibre of the Eureka Mignon upwards.
-You do need to keep on top of descaling with the Silvia even though, with the element being inside the boiler, and you need to make sure you keep the steam boiler primed.
+My personal opinion of the Silvia is that it’s a fantastic preference for the beginner home barista, especially if paired with a coffee grinder of the calibre of the Eureka Mignon upwards.
+You do need to keep on top of descaling with the Silvia although, with the element being inside the boiler, and you need to make sure you keep the steam boiler primed.

 As with the Gaggia Classic Pro, the Rancilio Silvia has its quirks too, but you can work your way around them.